We have information you must know before you buy the Diamante.

 The Mitsubishi Diamante is not a tepid little people-hauler.
 Press the pedal down and this sedan rushes to life.
 Mitsubishi's strong V6 makes a pleasing growl during acceleration.
 And it provides more than enough thrust to make the drive home interesting.

-The Diamante's four-valve V6 is bigger than most engines in the $30,000-sedan class, with a 3.5-liter displacement.
+The Diamante's 24-valve V6 is bigger than most engines in the $30,000-sedan class, with a 3.5-liter displacement.
 Thanks to its large displacement, no variable valve-timing technology is needed to produce plenty of bottom-end torque.
-It delivers 210 horsepower and a hefty 231 foot-pounds of torque at 4000 rpm.
+It delivers 205 horsepower at 5000 rpm, and a hefty 231 pound-feet of torque at 4000 rpm.
 This generous torque delivers vigorous throttle response, enough to propel the Diamante from 0 to 60 mph in just over 8 seconds.
 That makes the Diamante a quick sedan in this category.

-Steering response is crisp and precise, thanks to the Diamante's well-calibrated power-assist rack and pinion.
+Steering response is crisp and precise, thanks to the Diamante's well-calibrated power-assisted rack and pinion.
 Isolation from road irregularities is extremely good.
-At highway speeds the noise level is pleasantly low, except for some wind noise at the driver's door.
+At highway speed the noise level is pleasantly low, except for some wind noise at the driver's door.
 The LS model's high-performance 16-inch wheels and tires produce good roadholding and lateral stability.
 When pushed hard on back roads, however, the Diamante floats over undulating pavement and leans in hard corners.
 It does not offer the dynamic control of a firm European-style suspension, feeling more like an American sedan.
-Drivers who spend long hours on the freeway, however, will be pleased with the Diamante's suspension tuning.
+Drivers who spend long hours on the freeway, however, will be pleased with the Diamante's suspension tuning and ride quality.